eenglish34/E-BlockMail/doc/init.md

 Copy eblockmaild.init to /etc/init.d/eblockmaild.
 Test by running "service eblockmaild start".

-Using this script, you can adjust the path and flags to the eblockmaild program by setting the EBMD and FLAGS environment variables in the file /etc/sysconfig/eblockmaild.
+Using this script, you can adjust the path and flags to the eblockmaild program by setting the EBlockmailD and FLAGS environment variables in the file /etc/sysconfig/eblockmaild.
 You can also use the DAEMONOPTS environment variable here.

 5. Auto-respawn